 Accessibility statement

-This website is run by Ofsted.
+Ofsted runs this website.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 • change contrast levels